Online Master’s in Mental Health Counseling Programs

 School Counselor

-School counselors look after the well-being of students in the education system, ranging from elementary schools to colleges and universities.
+School counselors are responsible for the welfare of students within the education system, from elementary schools to colleges and universities.
 They develop programs to help students deal with emotional difficulties they experience as a result of school-related stress.

 One of the most important responsibilities of the school counselor is to make life easier for students with behavioral and mental illnesses.
 Students with learning disabilities or autism aren’t always suited for traditional learning environments, and counselors help create settings in which they can thrive.

-The BLS has two important statistics about school counselor jobs that people in this field may wish to consider: The median annual salary for school counselors was $60,150 a year in 2021, and employment is expected to increase by 11% from 2020 to 2030.
+The BLS has two important statistics about school counselor jobs that aspiring professionals may wish to consider: The median annual salary for school counselors was $60,140 a year in 2022, and employment is expected to increase by 5% from 2022 to 2032.

 While a master’s in mental health counseling may help prepare you for a career as a school counselor, some states have counseling certification standards that require a master’s degree in school counseling to become a school counselor.